-DE filters are a great filter option that works hard to keep your water quality top-notch, but as with anything else, you will need to fix it up and replace parts at some point.
-DE filters can typically run up to 10 years with no issues, but eventually, the filter grids may develop holes or become clogged up.
+DE filters are a great filter option that works hard to keep your water quality top-notch.
+That said, they need some maintenance from time to time.
 You may notice some of the DE powder floating around in your pool when you run your filter system.
-This indicates a torn grid.
-When this happens, you should replace your DE filter grids.
+This indicates a torn filter grid, and when this happens, you should replace your grids.

 Before you start replacing the DE filter grids, you need to make sure you have everything you need at hand.
 Thankfully, this replacement process is pretty straightforward, so you only need the following tools: